 Thanksgiving can bring up a lot of social anxiety for those of us who have weird diets or food allergies.
 Whether you follow the GAPS Diet, are gluten-free, or avoid grains, refined sugar, or something else, you can feel like a high-maintenance eater.
 How can we not stress so much over our special diet this Thanksgiving?

 While some family members have strong opinions about what you eat, I really believe much of this stress is self-imposed.
-Others can sense your anxiety or ambivalence when you stare longingly at that apple pie while refusing a piece and that can make them uncomfortable.
+Others can sense your anxiety or ambivalence when you stare longingly at that apple pie while refusing a piece, and that can make them uncomfortable.
 When YOU are comfortable and happy with how you eat, it relieves any stressful energy around your food choices.

 To help you get comfortable, here’s two ways you can cut your stress about your special food needs right now.